The Best Hikes in East Iceland

 The hike to Skalanes Nature Reserve starts from a parking lot near the Austdalsa river in Seyðisfjörður.
 To get here, take the bumpy road leaving Seyðisfjörður along the southern edge of the fjord.
 From the parking area, the hike is about 4.5 kilometers (2.8 miles) long and takes about 2 hours to complete.
 It’s an easy hike and offers wonderful views of the fjord along the way.
 At Skalanes, you’ll be able to enjoy the Skalanesbjarg bird cliffs, teeming with around 40 species of birds.
 You can also visit the Skalanes center and learn more about their projects and activities.
 This is one of the best hikes in East Iceland.

-The 10 Best Hot Springs in Iceland
+The 5 Best Public Holidays in Iceland

 Read more